 *Developing resilient learners.

 You will be assessed throughout the year, through mentor observations and progress meetings and you will gather evidence in an e-portfolio to meet the Teacher Standards, which take into account your practice and professionalism.
-The Task Portfolio described above is also part of your overall assessment.

 You will complete a complementary placement during the year in a different school and key stage, all the while being mentored and supported by experienced teachers and tutors.